akguni/movies/README.md

 # MOVIES-FOR-FRIENDS
 CS50 Webtrack Final Project Website creating personalized lists for movie fans.

-On [MOVIES-FOR-FRIENDS (MFF)](https://movies-for-friends.herokuapp.com) website you can set up an account and make a list of movies you have seen or would like to see, give a personal rating and add them to "best of" if required.
+On [MOVIES-FOR-FRIENDS (MFF)](https://movies-for-friends.herokuapp.com) website you can set up an account and make a list of movies you have seen or would like to see, give a personal rating and add them to your own 'best of' categories if required.

-You can also see what other users are adding to their lists, and see the average ratings for a given movie but without identifying and single user or their individual ratings.
+You can then see what other users are adding to their watchlists, their average ratings for the movies they wathced, 'best of' lists and no user is individually identified.

 ## Who is MFF for?